Our Verdict

 Which air purifier is better for larger rooms?

-Is the price difference worth it for these two models?
+How do the prices compare for these two models?

-The Coway AP-1512HH specifies a minimum noise level of 24.4 dB, making it suitable for very quiet environments like bedrooms.
-The Winix does not provide a minimum noise level in its specifications.
+The Coway Airmega AP-1512HH(W) is ideal for quiet spaces, boasting a minimum noise level of 24.4 dB.
+The Winix does not provide a comparable minimum noise specification.

 Explore Other Categories